 There are two types of key performance indicators that are usually used in performance reviews:

-These KPIs can be measured in numbers, and provide statistical proof of an employee’s performance.
-Examples of these include Increase in assets under management, revenue, new leads or new customers or percentage of error-free service delivery.
+- These KPIs can be measured in numbers, and provide statistical proof of an employee’s performance based on their role.

 Including training and development plans in a performance review serves two purposes: it helps suggests specific actions for improvement while ensuring accountability for future performance.

 Having a section for training and development shows that you are committed to helping your team member address any shortcomings they may have and improve on their weaknesses.